rogerwcpt/FormTinyCalculator/README.md

 # FormTinyCalculator
-Calculator written using Xamarin Forms (no XAML) in less than 100 lines of code.
-No third party libraries used, just what is available in Xamarin.
+Calculator written using Xamarin Forms (no XAML) in +-75 lines of code (if you remove the superfluous braces) No third party libraries used, just what is available in Xamarin.

 Clients: